 It would be a mere nine years later when another deal and relocation would bring The Times to its present location on what was then Third Street.

 In 1937, Allen bought out his partner and made the move to Third Street.
 One year later, in 1938, H.L.
 Gobles son, James E. Goble, joined the newspaper staff.
 H.L.
 Gobles' other sons John H. and Charles A. also followed him in the printing business.
 H.L.
 Goble continued to work at The Times until his death in 1953.

 The company was incorporated under the new title of Floyd County Newspapers Inc. in a deal finalized on June 17, 1988.
 In those negotiations Smith Newspapers acquired 100 percent of The Times, which was, at that time, the states largest selling weekly, as well as one-third ownership in Kentucky Highlands Inc., which operated the Prestonsburg plant where the paper was printed.

 The Times continued under the Smith flag until 1998, when it was sold to Community Newspapers Holding Inc. (CNHI).
 CNHI owns and operate community newspapers throughout the southeastern portion of the United States.

 In May 2004, the Times was sold, along with a number of other CNHI locations, to Heartland Publications, LLC., headquartered in Clinton, CT.
-Heartland Publications focuses on community newspapers in small to mid-sized markets, focusing on local news and events.
+In 2013, Heartland merged with three other newspaper companies to form Civitas Media.